ShirleyWISiu/LigTMap/README.md

 ### 11. gsplit (for MacOS X only)
-Install some GNU utilities via Homebrew, specially, we need `gsplit` as an alternative to the darwin `split`.
+Install some GNU utilities via Homebrew, especially, we need `gsplit` as an alternative to the darwin `split`.
 ```
 % brew install coreutils
 ```